haskellfoundation/tech-proposals/proposals/ghc-api-definition-process.md

 ## Success

+In the short term, the project is successful if it informs follow up documentation-related and refactoring projects.

-The project will be successful if the maintainer of the chosen Haskell tool has an accurate understanding of what it will take to upgrade their projects to use a newer version of the compiler by reading changelogs and the API documentation, thus eliminating the trial and error costs.
+In the long term, the project will be successful if the maintainer of the chosen Haskell tool has an accurate understanding of what it will take to upgrade their projects by reading the cookbook, thus eliminating the trial and error costs.

-The project will be successful too if accidental breakage of downstream tooling is avoided thanks to the definition of a GHC API.
+The project will be successful too if accidental breakage of downstream tooling is avoided thanks to the definition of the cookbooks.